Union of Utrecht (Old Catholic): Missionary activity and schisms

 The Old Catholic Church of Slovakia was a member church of the Union of Utrecht from 2000 but it was removed from membership in 2004.

-Former missions

-In July 2011, the Old Catholic Church of Switzerland ended its mission to Old Catholic parishes in Italy.
+In July 2011, the Christian Catholic Church of Switzerland ended its mission to Old Catholic parishes in Italy.
 "In cooperation with ecumenical partner churches" the parishes were "offered a model that guarantees their continued pastoral care".